hughperkins/EasyCL/README.md

 * unit-tests are created using [googletest](https://code.google.com/p/googletest/wiki/V1_7_Primer)
 * you dont need to download/install googletest though, since the necessary files are included in the `thirdparty` directory.
-Just build OpenCLHelper, and run `unittests`!
+Just build EasyCL, and run `unittests`!

 How to check my OpenCL installation/configuration?
 --------------------------------------------------